Updated December 2024

 Despite their potential, these technologies require significant technical understanding to implement effectively.
 Each comes with specific data quality, infrastructure, and skillset prerequisites.
 Misjudging these requirements can lead to costly and ineffective deployments.

-Furthermore, there is the challenge of integration with existing systems.
+Furthermore, integration with existing systems is challenging.
 Often, these new technologies cannot operate in a vacuum and must be carefully integrated with a company's IT infrastructure.
 The integration process can be time-consuming, expensive, and difficult, especially if existing systems are outdated or incompatible with the new technology.

 Finally, the rapid pace of technological advancement means that the technology landscape is constantly evolving.
 What is considered 'cutting edge' today may be obsolete in a few years or months.
 Therefore, choosing a technology is not a one-off decision but a continuous process of evaluation and re-evaluation.